 Students are sent to the health office if they are injured or appear ill.
 Health office staff will attend to the student's complaint.
 This may include providing first aid, asking the student questions about how he/she feels, taking a temperature, making observations, talking to the teacher, and contacting the school nurse.
 If a student has a temperature of 100.4° F. or higher and/or illness related vomiting or diarrhea, the parent/guardian will be called and the student will be sent home.
 Other symptoms that influence the decision to send the student home include general appearance and functioning in the classroom.
 After a period of observation a decision will be made to do one of the following: (1) Notify the parent/guardian for symptoms of illness or injury of a serious nature as determined by the school nurse and/or health secretary.
-Not all student visits to the health office for a brief period then return to class.
+Not all student visits to the health office will result in parents/guardians being contacted.
+(2) Allow the student to rest in the health office for a brief period then return to class.